changun/ora-server-apis/README.md

 Ora-Server-APIs
 ===============

 Ora APIs can be breakdown into three groups: *Lifestreams Login*, *Oauth*, and *Ora* described below.
-An Ora server is up and running at http://lifestreams.smalldata.io.
+An Ora server is up and running at http://lifestreams.smalldata.io; and an Ora-client demo app is running at http://lifestreams.smalldata.io/ora-demo/.

 #1.
 Lifestreams Login